 These types of blog posts are best for topics featuring collections.
 They can also be useful for step-by-step articles.

 To ensure that your chosen topic is suitable for a listicle format.
 The best way is to ensure is to enter the topic in Google and scan the top results.

 Apart from the search intent, the top pages show you what the searchers are looking for.
-If you see listicles in the top ranking pages, your topic is suitable for the listicle.
+If you see listicles on the top-ranking pages, your topic is suitable for the listicle.